-Our product candidates are in various stages of development, including several in discovery and preclinical stages, and may fail in development or suffer delays that materially adversely affect their commercial viability.
+Our product candidates are in various stages of development, including several in discovery and preclinical stages, and may fail in development or suffer delays that materially adversely affect their commercial viability and we may fail to differentiate our molecules from other available treatment options including other molecules in development.

-We have no products on the market and most of our product candidates in our pipeline are in the early stages of development.
-For example, across our organization, we currently have two product candidates that are in clinical development-SerpinPC and LB101.
-The remainder of our programs are in discovery or IND-enabling phases.
+We have no products on the market and most of the product candidates in our pipeline are in the early stages of development.
+For example, across our organization, we currently have two product candidates that are in clinical development- SerpinPC and LB101.
+The remainder of our programs are in preclinical development.
 Our ability to achieve and sustain profitability depends on obtaining regulatory approvals for, and successfully commercializing, our product candidates, either alone or with third parties.
 Before obtaining regulatory approval for the commercial distribution of our product candidates, we or a collaborator must conduct extensive preclinical tests and clinical trials to demonstrate the safety and efficacy of our drug product candidates and the safety, purity, and potency or efficacy, of our biologic product candidates.
 Preclinical testing and clinical trials are expensive, difficult to design and implement, can take many years to complete and are uncertain as to outcome.
+Historical results of preclinical studies or clinical studies will not be fully predictive of future results in ongoing or future studies, which is particularly pertinent in the case of our orexin agonist program.
+For example, certain other orexin agonist programs have reported visual disturbances, drug induced liver injury ("DILI") and other side-effects during clinical trials.
+If ORX750 is progressed into the clinic, there is no guarantee that ORX750 will not demonstrate the same or other serious and unexpected drug-related side effects which could materially and adversely impact our ability to develop and advance ORX750.
 The start or end of a clinical study is often delayed or halted due to changing regulatory requirements, manufacturing challenges, required clinical trial administrative actions, slower than anticipated patient enrollment, changing standards of care, availability or prevalence of use of a comparative drug or required prior therapy, clinical outcomes or financial constraints.
 For instance, delays or difficulties in patient enrollment or difficulties in retaining trial participants can result in increased costs, longer development times or termination of a clinical trial.
 Clinical trials of a new product candidate require the enrollment of a sufficient number of patients, including patients who are suffering from the disease the product candidate is intended to treat and who meet other eligibility criteria.
-Rates of patient enrollment are affected by many factors, including the size of the patient population, the eligibility criteria for the clinical trial, the age and condition of the patients, the stage and severity of disea
+Rates of patient enrollment are affected by many factors, including the size of the patient population, the eligibility criteria for the clinical trial, the age and condition of the patients, the stage and severity of disease, the nature of the protocol, the proximity of patients to clinical sites and the availability of effective treatments for the relevant disease.